Bus passengers across Redditch and the Villages could lose vital services if a 50% fare hike goes ahead, their former MP Rachel has warned.

 “The cost to people could work out to be hundreds of pounds a year to regular users, let alone the environmental impact of discouraging sustainable travel as people turn back to cars.

-“But there is still time for the Transport Secretary to change this decision and I urge her to do so.”
+“But there is still time for the Transport Secretary to change this decision and I urge them to do so.”